 Key West Fair Housing & Equal Opportunity Act

-Title VIII of the Civil Rights Act of 1968 (Fair Housing Act), as amended, prohibits discrimination in the sale, rental, and financing of dwellings, and in other housing-related transactions, based on race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), and handicap (disability).
-View more about the Fair Housing Act.
+Amended Title VIII of the Civil Rights Act of 1968 (Fair Housing Act) prohibits discrimination in the sale, rental, and financing, of dwellings and other housing-related transactions based on race, color, national origin, religion, sex, familial status (including children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18), and handicap (disability).
+Click here to view more about the Fair Housing Act.

-The City of Key West Code of Ordinances, Chapter 38, created the Fair Housing Board and designated the Key West Housing Authority with responsibilities to implement the policies of the Fair Housing Law and to ensure its practice.
-In 1974, the U.S. Congress also prohibited discrimination based on sex; and in 1988 the law was amended to prohibit discrimination against handicapped persons and families with children as well as protection to victims of Acquired Immune Deficiency Syndrome (AIDS).
+The City of Key West Code of Ordinances, Chapter 38, created the Fair Housing Board and designated the Key West Housing Authority with responsibilities to implement the Fair Housing Law policies and ensure its practice.
+In 1974, the U.S. Congress also prohibited discrimination based on sex.
+In 1988, an amendment to the law prohibited discrimination against disabled persons and families with children and protection for victims of Acquired Immune Deficiency Syndrome (AIDS).

 Ways It Is Illegal to Discriminate

 It is illegal to discriminate against any person because of race, color, religion, sex, handicap, familial status, or national origin:

 - In advertising the sale or rental of housing

 - In the financing of housing

 - In the provision of real estate brokerage services